 The idea for this house is inspired by the work of Sylvia Rivera and Marsha P. Johnson towards Queer liberation and providing a home for Queer young people.
 Rivera house is a response to the unique challenges we see faced by Queer and Trans People of Color in the Ann Arbor area trying to find housing and community spaces where we feel we belong.
 While the house’s goal is to create and maintain space for these needs and experiences, Rivera house is open to anyone who would like to live there.

-Type of House: QTBIPoC Safe/Brave Space
+Type of House: QTBIPoC Safe/Brave Space Number of Members:

 Benefits of Project/Skills Development & Learning: